-Besides providing the compressed air supply for the coach braking and suspension systems, the compressor also provides the air supply for the entry step, stepwell cover, tag axle, and waste dump system all via separately controlled solenoid switches operated from the dash, or at other locations throughout the coach.
+Besides providing the compressed air supply for the coach braking and suspension systems, the compressor also provides the air supply for the stepwell cover and tag axle via separately controlled solenoid switches operated from the dash, or at other locations throughout the coach.
 (This compressed air source is furnished from the front right side reservoir.)
 A compressed air outlet fitting and air gun are contained in a center storage compartment on the road side of the coach, convenient for inflating tires, and so on.
 A schrader valve (air connection) is available in the engine compartment to allow the air system to be pressurized from a "shop" source without the necessity of starting the engine.